 - Anterior Cord Syndrome: The injury occurred on the front of the vertebra, and below the injury level there is loss of pain and temperature sensation, although touch and vibratory sensations are preserved.

 - Posterior Cord Syndrome: The injury occurred in the back of the vertebra, and while the motor function is generally preserved, there is a loss of pressure sensation.

 - Central Cord Syndrome: Just as the name describes, and it usually occurs in the Cervical region.
 Although some recovery is possible, the person will likely never regain complete function.
 There is generally complete loss of function in the arms but some leg movement.

 These types of injuries involve a break, fracture, or compression of one of the vertebrae in the spine.
 Many people function normally, although in a good amount of pain, with pinched nerves and sprains, but a SCI typically proves to be debilitating in some form or another.
 There are many stories of people with Cervical cord injuries who learn to walk again but rarely does that happen.

 What Are the Most Common Causes of Spinal Cord Injury in Chula Vista?

-While data isn’t available for Chula Vista specifically, approximately 39 percent of all new spinal cord injuries nationwide happen due to a motor vehicle accident (about seven percent of those are from motorcycle accidents), which is far and away the most common cause.
+While data isn’t available for Chula Vista specifically, approximately 39 percent of all new spinal cord injuries nationwide happen due to a motor vehicle accident (about seven percent of those are from motorcycle accidents), which is far and away from the most common cause.
 Falls are the next most common cause, accounting for 29 percent of SCI.
 Sports injuries are not as big of a culprit of SCI as one may think, with just over eight percent in the last ten years.
-And contrary to popular belief, there have been 11 times the spinal cord injuries due to diving than there have been due to football.
+And contrary to popular belief, there have been 11 times spinal cord injuries due to diving than there have been due to football.
 Some other facts about spinal cord injury: